RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Abstract

 \section{Abstract}

 Computer-use agents (CUAs) promise to automate complex tasks across operating systems (OS) and the web, but remain vulnerable to indirect prompt injection, where attackers embed malicious content into the environment to hijack agent behavior.
 Current evaluations of this threat either lack support for adversarial testing in realistic but controlled environments or ignore hybrid web-OS attack scenarios involving both interfaces.
 To address this, we propose \name, an adversarial testing framework featuring a novel hybrid sandbox that integrates a VM-based OS environment with Docker-based web platforms.
 Our sandbox supports key features tailored for red teaming, such as flexible adversarial scenario configuration, and a setting that decouples adversarial evaluation from navigational limitations of CUAs by initializing tests directly at the point of an adversarial injection.
 Using \name, we develop \benchmark, a comprehensive benchmark with 864 examples that investigate realistic, hybrid web-OS attack scenarios and fundamental security vulnerabilities.
 Benchmarking current frontier CUAs identifies significant vulnerabilities: Claude 3.7 Sonnet | CUA demonstrates an Attack Success Rate (ASR) of 42.9\%, while Operator, the most secure CUA evaluated, still exhibits an ASR of 7.6\%.
 Notably, CUAs often \textit{attempt to} execute adversarial tasks with an Attempt Rate as high as 92.5\%, although failing to complete them due to capability limitations.
-Nevertheless, we observe concerning ASRs of up to 50\% in realistic end-to-end settings, with the recently released frontier Claude 4 Opus | CUA showing an alarming ASR of 48\%, demonstrating that indirect prompt injection presents tangible risks for even advanced CUAs despite their capabilities and safeguards.
-Overall, \name provides an essential framework for advancing realistic, controlled, and systematic analysis of CUA vulnerabilities, highlighting the urgent need for robust defenses to indirect prompt injection prior to real-world deployment.
+Nevertheless, we observe concerning high ASRs in realistic end-to-end settings, with the \textbf{recent Claude 4.5 Opus | CUA and strongest-to-date Claude 4.6 Opus | CUA exhibiting a concerning ASR of 83\% and 50\%, respectively}.
+This indicates that CUA threats can already result in tangible risks to users and computer systems.
+Code and webpage are at \url{https://osu-nlp-group.github.io/RedTeamCUA}